jundalisay/superbnetlify/content/en/research/hegel/spirit/part-a/section-2g.md

 Instead of the opposition continuing to be entirely and essentially a mere moment, it appears to have escaped from the control of the unity and to have become, owing to this diremption, two quite independent forces.
 We have now to see more precisely what sort of situation this independence. introduces.

-To begin with, the second force stands towards the force incited in the character of inciting force, and, moreover, with respect to its content, plays the part of universal medium.
-But since that second force consists essentially in an alternation of these two moments and is itself force, it is likewise, in point of fact, universal medium only then when it is incited or solicited to being so; and in the same way, too, it is negative unity, or incites and leads to the retraction of force, only by being incited thereto.
+The second force stands towards the force incited in the character of inciting force.
+With respect to its content, it plays the part of universal medium.

+But since that second force consists essentially in an alternation of these 2 moments and is itself force, it is likewise a universal medium only then when it is incited or solicited to being so.

+In the same way, too, it is negative unity.
+It incites and leads to the retraction of force, only by being incited thereto.

 As a result, this distinction, which took place between one force regarded as inciting and the other as incited, turns also into one and the same reciprocal interchange of characteristics.